Optimising functional ingredients for enhanced nutritional values

 How to enhance product properties

-Fluid bed technologies help to optimise functional ingredients:
+Fluid bed technology help to optimise functional ingredients:

 - Instantization of powders with optimal instant behaviour